 To pay for her flying lessons, she worked several jobs such as file clerk, office assistant, photographer and truck driver.
 With the money she earned from her part-times jobs and money from her mother, Earhart was able to buy her first airplane, but later had to sell it because flying was such an expensive hobby.

 In 1928, publisher George Palmer Putman of Putman and Sons who had just published Charles Lindberg’s story of his 1927 solo transatlantic flight, selected Earhart because of her flying experience, to fly with pilot Wilmer Stulz and mechanic Louis Gordon to cross the Atlantic from Newfoundland to Wales.
 Though she was not the pilot of the flight, Earhart received much publicity because she was the first woman to fly the Atlantic.

-Twenty-two days (July 2, 1937) before her 40th birthday, after already flying 22,000 miles in a round-the-world flight, Earhart and her navigator Fred Noonan disappeared between Lae and Howland Island in the mid-Pacific.
+Twenty-two days, on July 2, 1937, before her 40th birthday, after already flying 22,000 miles in a round-the-world flight, Earhart and her navigator Fred Noonan disappeared between Lae and Howland Island in the mid-Pacific.
 This was her second attempt.
-On March 17, 1937, she crashed on takeoff and damaged her twin Lockeed Electra plane which she was not adequately trained to fly.
+On March 17, 1937, she crashed on takeoff and damaged her twin Lockeed Electra plane, which she was not adequately trained to fly.